-Take a look at the quick control knobs and notice how the top and bottom ones remain the same regardless of which EQ band is selected.
-Rotate the top quick control knob to raise/lower the HPF and rotate the bottom quick control knob to quickly rotate between bands.
-EQ bands, that is.
-Not rock 'n roll bands.
-The three quick control knobs in-between are associated with the selected channel's EQ (frequency, gain and Q).
+Take a look at the quick control knobs and notice how the top one remains the same regardless of which EQ band is selected.
+Rotate the top quick control knob to raise/lower the HPF.
+The three remaining quick control knobs are associated with the selected channel's EQ (frequency, gain and Q).
 The base of the quick control knobs match the color of each band's EQ ball.